jwikman/nab-al-tools/CODING_GUIDELINES.md

 ## Strings

-* Use single quotes for strings.
+- Use double quotes for strings.
-* When you can't use single quotes, try using back ticks (`).
+- When you can't use single quotes, try using back ticks (`).

 ## Diagnostic Messages

-* Use a period at the end of a sentence.
+- Use a period at the end of a sentence.
-* When stating a rule, the subject should be in the singular (e.g. "An external module cannot..." instead of "External modules cannot...").
+- When stating a rule, the subject should be in the singular (e.g. "An external module cannot..." instead of "External modules cannot...").
-* Use present tense.
+- Use present tense.

 ## General Constructs

-* Do not use `for..in` statements; instead, use `ts.forEach`, `ts.forEachKey` and `ts.forEachValue`.
+- Do not use `for..in` statements; instead, use `ts.forEach`, `ts.forEachKey` and `ts.forEachValue`.
 Be aware of their slightly different semantics.
-* Try to use `ts.forEach`, `ts.map`, and `ts.filter` instead of loops when it is not strongly inconvenient.
+- Try to use `ts.forEach`, `ts.map`, and `ts.filter` instead of loops when it is not strongly inconvenient.

 ## Style

-* Always surround loop and conditional bodies with curly braces.
+- Always surround loop and conditional bodies with curly braces.
 Statements on the same line are allowed to omit braces.
-* Open curly braces always go on the same line as whatever necessitates them.
+- Open curly braces always go on the same line as whatever necessitates them.
-* Parenthesized constructs should have no surrounding whitespace.
+- Parenthesized constructs should have no surrounding whitespace.
-* A single space follows commas, colons, and semicolons in those constructs.
+- A single space follows commas, colons, and semicolons in those constructs.
 For example:

 ```TypeScript
     for (var i = 0, n = str.length; i < 10; i++) { }